 -

 The Road Home Program: The National Center of Excellence for Veterans and Their Families at RUSH offers an advanced practicum for psychology doctoral trainees seeking treatment and assessment experience with Veterans and their families.
-Road Home provides individualized care on an outpatient (OP) basis to Veterans and their loved ones to help heal the invisible wounds of war.
-Further, Road Home is part of the Warrior Care Network as a Midwest regional center for the treatment of PTSD through a two-week intensive outpatient program (IOP) focused on combat and military sexual trauma.
-Externs will receive training in the assessment of PTSD, individual therapy, and potential opportunities for group therapy with emphasis on evidence-based treatments.
+Road Home provides individualized care on an outpatient basis to Veterans and their loved ones to help heal the invisible wounds of war.
+Further, Road Home is part of the Warrior Care Network as a Midwest regional center for the treatment of PTSD through a two-week accelerated treatment, or intensive outpatient, program focused on combat and military sexual trauma.
+Externs will receive training in the assessment of PTSD, individual therapy, and potential opportunities for group therapy with emphasis on evidence-based treatments including Unified Protocol and Cognitive Processing Therapy.
 Supervision and professional development are ongoing through didactics as well as individual and group supervision.

 How to apply